The microcontroller is to be mounted on the top side of the PCB.

 Align the microcontroller with the outlined columns of pads.
 Which pair of rows you need to solder the controller to will be different depending on which half you solder it to.
-The microcontroller always faces with its backside up: the USB port will face down, closest to the Kyria PCB.
+The microcontroller always faces with its backside up: its components will face down, closest to the Kyria PCB.

 Insert the header pins on the top of the PCB in the areas marked with a white outline.
 You can hold the headers in place by placing the microcontroller over the headers, and then applying some tape across the headers onto the PCB as shown below.

 After holding it down, solder the headers onto the PCB.